Translations fit for purpose are

 Different services for different needs

 Translation is about communication.
 Having your message or a document professionally translated into French is taking care of your French audience: you give them the opportunity to read your message in their native language, smoothing out the reading process, and making sure they don’t misunderstand nuances without realising it.

 Nelson Mandela said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”

 When you need a visa, want to study, or buy a property in France, the French administration or your contacts may require certified translations of personal documents, contracts, or diplomas for example.
 This is also the case for family law documents involving French nationals.
 And of course for documents used in a court case.

-When you just want to understand the content of a French text, when you don’t master the language well enough, then you may need translation for information services.
-In this case, translation for information from French into English.
+When you just want to understand the content of a French text, when you don’t master the language well enough, then you may need French-to-English translation for information services.

-And if you write in French, but would like your copy to be proofread or even copy-edited, there is a service just for you.
+Do you write in French and would like your copy to be proofread or even copy-edited?
 You do the writing, I’ll do the proofing.